 The name Electrolux in the USA has been associated with long, narrow vacuum cleaners sold by in-home demonstrations for many years.
 However, the Electrolux vacuums and appliances seen in stores today are produced by a completely different company.
-While the "Sanitaire by Electrolux" vacuums that we sell have outstanding performance and durability, the Electrolux vacuum cleaners in most stores are quite different, being made in China or Hungary.
+While the "Sanitaire" vacuums that we sell have outstanding performance and durability, the Electrolux vacuum cleaners in most stores are quite different, being made in China or Hungary.

-The original company that manufactured these vacuums started in Sweden as AB Lux over a century ago in 1901.
+The original company that manufactured Electrolux vacuums started in Sweden as AB Lux over a century ago in 1901.
 Currently know as The Electrolux Group (or AB Electrolux), their brand name transitioned through various forms until 1957 when they made the Electrolux name standard throughout the world.
 Production of Electrolux vacuums in the USA started in Old Greenwich, Connecticut way back in 1931, establishing their operations here as the Electrolux Corporation, USA.

 The year 1968 marks an important date in the history of the Electrolux name in North America.
 That year the minority interest (39%) in Electrolux Corporation, USA, was sold to Consolidated Foods, including the exclusive rights to the Electrolux brand name in North America.
 For over 35 years these vacuums were manufactured and marketed in the USA by this company although its ownership has changed in more recent years.
-In November of 2003 the right to the Electrolux brand name in North America was sold to The Electrolux Group in Sweden, from whence it had come decades earlier.
+In November of 2003 the right to use the Electrolux brand name in North America was sold to The Electrolux Group in Sweden, from whence it had come decades earlier.

 As a result of the right to use the Electrolux brand name being sold, the company which is so well know in the USA for its Electrolux vacuums has changed its name to Aerus LLC and is marketing its products under the Aerus brand name.
 Under the agreement, their products were permitted to be known as "Aerus by Electrolux" until April 1, 2004.
 Also, The Electrolux Group in Sweden was able to start importing and distribution their Electrolux vacuum cleaners through their new USA subsidiary, Electrolux Home Care Products North America.
 One limitation on the distribution of their Electrolux brand vacuums in the USA existed until June 1, 2008.
 They were not permitted to use "by Electrolux" as part of the brand name on vacuums sold through vacuum cleaner specialty stores.
 For a few years after that limitation expired they branded their light blue canister, upright and broom vacuums as "Precision by Electrolux".
 Although history now, these light blue vacuums were basically the same as the red Electrolux vacuums that were sold in some department and home supply stores.